Periodic homogenisation for two dimensional generalised parabolic Anderson model: Introduction

-In order to emphasise the main new inputs and keep the overall presentation concise, we have made a number of restrictions and assumptions, which we briefly describe below and also indicate how one could remove or improve them. \begin{enumerate} \item We take limits along $\eps = \eps_N = \frac{1}{N}$ to keep the problem on the torus.
-One could study the problem \eqref{e:gPAM_formal} on a bounded domain in $\R^2$ with a sufficiently smooth boundary.
+In order to emphasise the main new inputs and keep the overall presentation concise, we have made a number of restrictions and assumptions, which we briefly describe below.
+We also indicate how one could remove or improve them. \begin{enumerate} \item We take limits along $\eps = \eps_N = \frac{1}{N}$ to keep the problem on the torus.
+One could study the problem \eqref{e:gPAM_formal} on a bounded domain in $\R^2$ with a nice boundary.
 For fixed $\eps$, the solution theory for \eqref{e:gPAM_formal} on bounded domains can be obtained by combining the results in \cite{SPDE_boundary} and \cite{SPDE_variable_nontrans}.
 To obtain uniform boundedness and convergence as $\eps \rightarrow 0$, one needs to use the Dirichlet correctors (\cite{Geng2023GaussianBA}) instead of the period correctors $\chi$ as in the current article.
-We expect it will be more technically involved.
+We expect it should in principle follow from the methods in this article, but will be much more technically involved.

-\item We assume $a$ being independent of time for simplicity and conciseness of the presentation.
-One could work with space-time period coefficients $a$ (as in \cite{st_homo_phi42}).
-We assume $g$ has three continuous and bounded derivatives, which could be relaxed to having derivatives with polynomial growth.
-We also assume the initial data in the same regularity space as the solution mainly to avoid adding weights (for uniform boundedness of solutions) at $t = 0$. \end{enumerate}
+\item We assume $a$ being time-independent for technical simplicity.
+One can work with space-time periodic coefficients $a$ (as in \cite{st_homo_phi42}).
+We assume $g$ has three bounded derivatives, which could be relaxed to having derivatives with polynomial growth.
+We also assume that for each fixed $\eps$, the initial data $u_\eps(0)$ has the same regularity as the solution, and that $u_0(0)$ has slightly higher regularity.
+This is mainly for conciseness of the presentation --- one does not need to add weight to the solution space for $u_\eps$ at $t = 0$, and that the convergence $u_\eps \rightarrow u_0$ can be in the same space where $u_\eps$ lives. \end{enumerate}

 Periodic homogenisation has a long history.
-An overview of the theory of periodic homogenisation for divergence form elliptic equations can be found in \cite{JikKozOle1994, BenLioPap2011}.
+An overview of the theory of periodic homogenisation for divergence form elliptic equations can be found in \cite{BenLioPap2011, JikKozOle1994}.
 The book \cite{Shen2018} is also comprehensive and contains more recent developments.
 Homogenisation problems with singular stochastic forcing have also been studied recently.
-We mention two interesting works \cite{SPDE_multiscale} and \cite{add_functional_rp}, where the authors discovered that homogenisation has a nontrivial effect on other parts of the limiting equations/objects (in addition to the homogenised coefficient being different from the average).
+We mention two interesting works \cite{SPDE_multiscale} and \cite{add_functional_rp}, where the authors discovered that homogenisation has a nontrivial effect on other parts of the limiting equations/objects (beyond that the homogenised coefficient being different from the average).